sharhan-alhassan/git-test/README.md

 ### Practic resource
 [freecodecamp](https://www-freecodecamp-org.cdn.ampproject.org/v/s/www.freecodecamp.org/news/practical-git-and-git-workflows/amp/?amp_js_v=a6&amp_gsa=1&usqp=mq331AQFKAGwASA%3D#aoh=16177855701263&csi=0&referrer=https%3A%2F%2Fwww.google.com&amp_tf=From%20%251%24s&ampshare=https%3A%2F%2Fwww.freecodecamp.org%2Fnews%2Fpractical-git-and-git-workflows%2F)

+### Populating a file with text
+1. Using `>>` will append the message to the file.
+Eg touch message.txt echo "Hello, worl" >> message.txt
+2. Using `>` will overide or replace the contents with the new message in the file.
+Eg echo "Clear and replace this message" > message.txgt

 ### git status
-- this command tells us gives us the status of the project like where we are in (main or branch)
+- this command tells us or gives us the status of the project like where we are in (main or branch)
 - origin/main: actually *origin* is a new concept known as *remote*, which is the 'remote source' (github or bitbucket) different from what is on your local machine
 - github is our origin